How do I change my Trinity™ hybridization conditions with a custom panel?

 Two example hybridization inputs are shown in Figure 2A for IDT panels of different sizes and designs: the IDT xGen Pan-Cancer panel and IDT xGen Exome v2 panel.
 To account for large differences in panel size and capture space, the total input into the hybridization reaction and final loading on the instrument is different for these two panels.

 Figure 2.
-(A) Hybridization set-up and (B) on-target rate for IDT xGen Pan-Cancer panel (0.8 Mb) and IDT xGen Exome v2 Panel (34 Mb).
+(A) Hybridization set-up and (B) on-target rate for IDT xGen Pan-Cancer panel (0.03% capture space) and IDT xGen Exome v2 Panel (1.10% capture space).

 For the smaller Pan-Cancer panel, 24 end-polished libraries were pooled for 24µg total input into the hybridization reaction (1000ng per library).
 The whole reaction pool was loaded onto the instrument after hybridization and dilution (200µL, or 24µg total instrument loading).
 This sequencing run yielded 1.07 billion reads, or approximately 44 million reads per sample.

+The larger Exome panel has a panel size of approximately 34Mb, and a corresponding capture space of approximately 1.10%.
 For the larger Exome panel, 24 libraries were pooled for 4µg total input into the hybridization reaction (~167ng per library).
 About half of this reaction was loaded onto the instrument after dilution (90µL, or ~1.8µg total instrument loading).
 This sequencing run yielded 1.01 billion reads, or approximately 42 million reads per sample.

 Both set-ups achieved similar polony densities of approximately 1 billion reads on a Trinity flow cell and showed comparable or better secondary metrics than their traditional in-solution workflows.
 As a representative example of this, on-target rate is shown in Figure 2B for each panel.
 While on-target rate differs with each panel design, Trinity shows a comparable or improved on-target rate for each panel compared to the traditional workflow.

-Other factors, such as library size, adapter quality, panel probe design, probe type (dsDNA, ssDNA), and probe amount can also impact polony density, so some optimization may be required to achieve your target flow cell output for a custom panel.
+Other factors, such as library size, adapter quality, panel probe design, probe type (dsDNA, ssDNA), and probe amount can also impact output, so some optimization may be required to achieve your target flow cell output for a custom panel.
 Note that Trinity currently does not support RNA probes, but you can contact your Field Applications Scientist or Support to learn about what other options are available.

 You can learn more about sequencing various panel sizes with Trinity in our pre-print publication, and see an example of sequencing a smaller capture panel in our Application Note: Trinity Workflow for IDT xGen Pan-Cancer Panel.